ChicoBitcoinJoe/community/notes.md

 ## Critical ##

 - Community
-    - Need to prune old data from localStorage
+    - Need to prune old data from localStorage// Implemented but not tested!
     - Need to estimated gas fee
-    - fetching all events because last block seen is not being updated
     - Metamask loading late occasionally
     - all lists need to be sorted properly